vasylenko/devdosvid.blog/content/posts/2021/guide-to-using-terraform-in-cicd/index.md

 ShowCanonicalLink: true
 title: "Guide to Using Terraform in CI/CD"
 date: 2021-11-24T22:20:45+02:00
-description: "How to configure, how to run, and what to mind for when using Terraform in CI/CD"
+description: How to configure, how to run, and what to mind for when using Terraform in CI/CD
+summary: How to configure, how to run, and what to mind for when using Terraform in CI/CD
 cover:
     image: cover-image.png
     relative: true